jspores237/JsTennisShop/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
 //Lines 104-137 PartTest.java: added getters and setters for minInv and maxInv.
 J.  Remove the class files for any unused validators in order to clean your code.
-//DeletePartValidator.java deleted due to not being used.
+//DeletePartValidator.java and ValidDeletePart.java deleted due to not being used.